oliverbarreto/oliverbarreto.github.io/_posts/blog/2025-07-03-love-hate-note-taking-apps.md

 # My Decade-Long, Love-Hate Relationship with Note-Taking Apps

 If you're anything like me, your digital life is a graveyard of abandoned note-taking apps.
 For over a decade, I've been on a relentless quest for the perfect digital notebook, a journey that has left me with a mixture of appreciation and intense frustration.

+Until now... that I have built my own.

 ![image-center]({{ '/images/blogposts/2025-07-03-love-hate-note-taking-apps.png' | absolute_url }}){: .align-center}